Is A 4-Day Work Week In The Cards For NYC?

 Moreover, the campaign has found research proving lower unemployment, increased productivity, better mental & physical health, a stride in gender equality, and a reduced carbon footprint as a result of one less day on the job.

-The closest NYC is to achieving such change can be seen in recent statements by Governor Kathy Hochul alluding to the idea of doing away with a 5-day work week in a post-pandemic world.
+The closest NYC is to achieving such change can be seen in earlier statements by Governor Kathy Hochul alluding to the idea of doing away with a 5-day work week in a post-pandemic world.

-And after most New Yorkers adjust back into office life, a new study by Partnership for New York City found that around 80% of New Yorkers expect their work to continue using a hybrid model from now on.
+And after most New Yorkers adjust back into office life, a study by Partnership for New York City found that around 80% of New Yorkers expect their work to continue using a hybrid model from now on.

 Until more research is found, we’ll have to keep hustling like we do best, but at least the conversation is being had!